Calculating Benefit Payment Amounts

 Your benefit amount is based on the quarter with the highest wages earned within the base period.
 The following explains how to find your base period.

 A base period covers 12 months and is divided into four consecutive quarters.
-The base period includes wages subject to SDI tax which were paid approximately 5 to 18 months before your disability claim began.
+The base period includes wages subject to SDI tax that were paid about 5 to 18 months before your disability claim began.
 The base period does not include wages paid at the time your disability begins.
 For a DI claim to be valid, you must have at least $300 in wages in the base period.
 The following information may be used to determine the base period for your claim.
-If a claim begins on or after January 1, 2017:
+If a claim begins on or after January 1, 2018:

-Base Period Example: Customer files for disability on June 1, 2017.
+Base period example: Customer files for disability on June 1st.

-Special base period: Under certain circumstances, the law permits substitution of wages paid in quarters prior to the normal base period of a claim in order to make a claim valid and/or increase the weekly benefit amount.
-If your current base period was adversely affected by: military service, industrial disability, trade dispute, or long-term unemployment, you are eligible to request a special base period.
-If your base period meets one of the requirements listed, contact DI at 1-800-480-3287 to verify if you are eligible for the special base period and provide additional information to support your request.
+Special base period: Under certain circumstances, the law allows substitution of wages paid in quarters before the normal base period of a claim to make a claim valid.
+If your current base period was negatively affected by military service, industrial disability, trade dispute, or long-term unemployment, you may ask for a special base period.
+If your base period meets one of the requirements listed, contact DI at 1-800-480-3287 to determine if you are eligible for the special base period and provide additional information to support your request.

-You may also look at the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Amounts (DE 2588) or the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589) for estimated benefit amounts.
+For an estimate of your WBA, based on your highest reported quarterly earnings, refer to the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Amounts (DE 2588) (PDF) or the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589) (PDF).

 If you have exhausted your available SDI benefits but your disability is continuing, you may want to consider applying for disability benefits through Social Security.